-Taxpayers have three options for receiving their individual federal income tax refund:
+There are three options for receiving your federal individual income tax refund:

-- direct deposit (electronic funds transfer) into a checking or savings account, including an individual retirement arrangement (IRA);
+- The fastest way is by direct deposit (electronic funds transfer) into your checking or savings account, including an individual retirement arrangement (IRA);

-- purchase of U.S. Series I Savings Bonds; or
+- By purchase of U.S. Series I Savings Bonds; or

-If you choose to receive your refund by direct deposit and want to split the refund between two or more accounts, you can request that the refund be deposited in up to three separate accounts, such as checking, savings, or retirement accounts – just complete Form 8888 (PDF), Allocation of Refund (Including Savings Bond Purchases).
-However, if you file Form 8379 (PDF), Injured Spouse Allocation, you cannot have your refund direct-deposited into more than one account.
-Your refund should only be deposited directly into accounts that are in your own name, your spouse’s name or both if it’s a joint account.
-Please note that to receive your refund by direct deposit (whether into one account or more), the total refund amount must be $1.00 or more.
+If you choose to receive your refund by direct deposit, there is an option to split your refund into as many as three separate accounts.
+For example, you can request that we directly deposit into a checking, a savings and a retirement account by completing Form 8888 (PDF), Allocation of Refund (Including Savings Bond Purchases) and attaching it to your income tax return.
+This option is not available if you file Form 8379 (PDF), Injured Spouse Allocation.
+As a reminder, your refund should only be directly deposited into accounts that are in your own name, your spouse’s name or both if it’s a joint account.
+Please note, to receive your refund by direct deposit (whether into one account or more), the total refund amount must be $1.00 or more.

-Have your 2013 tax return handy so you can provide your social security number, your filing status and the exact whole dollar amount of your refund shown on your return.
+Have your 2014 tax return handy so you can provide your Social Security number, your filing status and the exact whole dollar amount of your refund shown on your return.

-If you do not have Internet access, you may call the Refund Hotline at 800-829-1954.
+If you don't have Internet access, you may call the refund hotline at 800-829-1954.
 Where’s My Refund? includes information for the most recent tax year filed in the current year and does not include information about amended returns.
-To check the status of an amended return use Where’s My Amended Return? on IRS.gov.
+To check the status of an amended return, use Where’s My Amended Return? on IRS.gov.

 The Where’s My Refund? tool includes a tracker that displays progress through 3 stages: (1) Return Received, (2) Refund Approved and (3) Refund Sent.
 Where’s My Refund? will provide an actual personalized refund date as soon as the IRS processes your tax return and approves your refund.